This post was first published Sept. 2015. Recipe card was updated 2018.

 So, yes.
 I put both the words beets and candy in the title of this post.
 Candy legitimately belongs in the same title as a recipe for roasted beets.
 Wait!
 I’m not crazy.
 When you roast beets with coconut oil, their sweetness comes out and if there ever was a vegetable that deserves the name Vegetable Candy, it’s Coconut Oil Roasted Beets.
+Roasted beets are the BEST!
 I didn’t even realize I liked beets until I was an adult.
 I’m pretty sure the only beets I was served as a kid were canned beets.
 If you’ve only ever had canned beets, I urge you to give them another try.

 Then I thought about the fact that there are probably a lot of people out there who don’t get beets in a CSA box and have only tasted canned beets and therefore pass them by in the grocery store.
 That’s a tragedy and I felt compelled to help change it.

 For full disclosure, I’m the only one in my family who loves beets.
 As a baby/young toddler, Luke loved them right along with me, but now he’s a 3-year-old who’s a much more reluctant eater.
 (I knew the day was coming!)
-Meghan claims to not like the flavor much (what?!) and Tim tolerates them but wouldn’t order a roasted beet salad at a restaurant like I do.
+Meghan claims to not like the flavor much (what?!) and Tim tolerates roasted beets, but wouldn’t order a roasted beet salad at a restaurant like I do.

 Kids (and husbands!) benefit from multiple exposures to foods, and eventually learn to like previously rejected foods.
 It’s happened in this family plenty of times.
 Plus, I love them.
 Like, really, really love them.
 Their nutritional value is hard to beat.
 (See what I did there?
 Ha!)
 Beets will be a mainstay in this house.

 Now these are delicious straight from the bowl, nothing added.
 But I also love tossing them into a salad and often have a bowl of roasted beets in the fridge for that purpose.
 It adds a fun variety of flavor and texture to a green salad.

-Prep time: 10 minutes
+- Prep Time: 10 minutes

-Cook time: 35-45 minutes
+- Cook Time: 35-45 minutes

-2 1/2 pounds beets, peeled and diced
+- 2 1/2 pounds beets, peeled and diced

-2 tablespoons coconut oil, melted
+- 2 tablespoons coconut oil, melted

-1/2 teaspoon coarse salt
+- 1/2 teaspoon coarse salt

 - Roast in the preheated oven 35-45 minutes, until the beets are soft, slightly caramelized, and starting to get crispy.
 Cook them shorter for soft and not crispy, longer if you like the crispy edges.
 Be careful not to burn, them, though.
 Enjoy!